mhtippur/rainbowsight/README.md

 </div>

 ### Rainbow Illumination ###
-We introduce a novel rainbow illumination scheme that uses a semi-specular, or shiny, coating to produce the graual, rainbow color gradient needed for using photometric stereo techniques.
-This illumination method allows us to further simplify our fabrication process, without sacrificing the sensor's ability to provide depth reconstructions of the surface deformations.
+We introduce a **novel rainbow illumination scheme** that uses a semi-specular, or shiny, coating to produce the **gradual, rainbow color gradient** needed for using photometric stereo techniques.
+This illumination method allows us to further **simplify our fabrication process**, without sacrificing the sensor's ability to **provide depth reconstructions** of the surface deformations.

-The rainbow illumination approach allows us to broaden the shape and size customizability (introduced by GelSight360) to now build a wider variety of sensors without the need for precise illumination or color tuning.
+The rainbow illumination approach allows us to **broaden the shape and size customizability* (introduced by GelSight360) to now build a wider variety of sensors without the need for precise illumination or color tuning.

 <div style="text-align: left;">
   <video style="width: 100%; height: auto;" controls>